 Dr. Trenton M. Haltom (he/him) is a Qualitative Methodologist for the Center for Innovations in Quality, Effectiveness, and Safety (IQuESt), a combined Baylor College of Medicine Section in the Department of Medicine and a VA Health Services Research & Development Center of Innovation in Houston, Texas.

-At IQuESt, Dr. Haltom conducts health services research and works collaboratively with grant-funded teams to develop qualitative aims, implement quality improvement, and consider user experience.
+At IQuESt, Dr. Haltom conducts health services research by working collaboratively with grant-funded teams to develop qualitative and mixed method aims, implement quality improvement, and consider user experience.
 He is part of the research process from grant writing to data collection to the writing and dissemination of findings.
 He is also a lecturer at the University of Houston and University of Houston-Downtown in Sociology.

 Dr. Haltom is a graduate of the Department of Sociology at the University of Nebraska-Lincoln with a specialization in Women's and Gender Studies.
 He has received multiple awards for his teaching.
 For his research, he has received department, national, and international awards.